 From its beginning, Border Crossings has been involved with Education, Theatre Training and Research.

 We work regularly with schools, from the early years right through to 6th form.
-The ORIGINS Festival has given Primary Schools the amazing opportunity to come off timetable for an entire week and to work with our visiting First Nations artists, as well as participating in exciting follow-up work in Oral History and Photography.
+The ORIGINS Festival has given Primary Schools the amazing opportunity to come off timetable for an entire week and to work with our visiting First Nations artists, as well as participating in exciting follow-up work in Oral History, Photography, Horticulture and Food.

 "The best week of my teaching career"